The Wacky World of Tex Avery: Maurice & Mooch

 This segment series centers on a young chicken named Maurice Squab who outwits Mooch, a fox constantly trying to eat him.

 Maurice's design is based on the canary from King-Size Canary, with his personality influenced by Junior Pig from One Ham's Family.
 Maurice speaks with a Swedish accent; Mooch has a New York accent, with a voice modeled off Jimmy Durante.
 The segment's theme is "Home!
 Sweet Home!".
-The premise is likely based on the Baby Huey cartoons from Famous Studios.
+The premise is also likely based on the Baby Huey cartoons from Famous Studios.

+This segment has 27 shorts in total.

 Power Pooch

 A normal dog gains superpowers after licking a superhero's shoe and becomes a superhero himself, albeit an incompetent one.
 Along with his cat sidekick, Little Buddy, Power Pooch fights the forces of evil, such as Doctor Hydrant and his henchman, Boney the bone.

 This segment is inspired by Paul Terry's Mighty Mouse, and Joe Harris' Underdog, as well as Doug TenNapel's Earthworm Jim.

+This segment has 27 shorts in total.